Dutch investigative journalist Peter R. de Vries dies after shooting | DW | 15.07.2021

 He became a household name in the country due to his reporting on the kidnapping of billionaire beer magnate Freddy Heineken in 1983.

-He even became an adviser to the police on the subject, showcasing his own TV show and being seen as one of the foremost investigative journalists across Europe and the world.
+He even became an adviser to the police on the subject, showcasing his own TV show.
+He was seen as one of the foremost investigative journalists across Europe and the world.

-The attack on de Vries angered European leaders and press freedom advocates.
+The attack on de Vries has angered European leaders and press freedom advocates.

 -